boyedokup/-iot-smart-home-with-wit.ai-mqtt/README.md

 - Clone this project
 - Drop the project into any local server e.g XAMPP
 - The entire app is in the /public directory, no need to compile
-- Follow the instruction when you launch the app in your browswer
+- Follow the instruction when you launch the app in your browser

  I hope you had some fun, now lets dive into the components of this app and how they all fit together.